1,000 Ideas Programme

 - The research proposal must contain

-- Maximum of 24 months
+- Minimum of 6, maximum of 24 months

-Maximum of €150,000.
-These costs will be covered: Personnel costs for the own position (up to max.
-50%) as well as employees, material, equipment, travel, other costs and 5% general project costs.
-The funding of doctoral positions is not possible.
+Minimum of €50,000 and maximum of €150,000.
+The following costs are eligible for funding: Personnel costs for the PI’s own position (up to 50%) as well as staff, material, equipment, travel, other costs, and 5% general project costs.
+No funding is available for doctoral positions.

-Via the FWF’s electronic application portal (elane)
+Using the FWF’s electronic application portal (elane)

-- Start of call for applications: 14 November 2019
+- Start of call for applications: currently no pending calls

 - Double-blind selection procedure